-7.1 Subject to there being sufficient business to transact, the Audit Committee will meet at least four times a year in accordance with the schedule of meetings agreed by the Council.
+- 7.1 The Audit Committee will meet at least four times a year in accordance with the schedule of meetings agreed by the Council.
 The External Auditor or the Head of Audit Services may request a meeting if they consider it necessary and other special meetings may be called in accordance with the Council's Procedure Rules.
-Appendix A contains an outline Audit Committee timetable.

-7.2 The members of the Audit Committee will commit to receiving appropriate training and development necessary to fulfil their roles.
+Appendix A contains an outline Audit Committee timetable. - 7.2 The members of the Audit Committee will commit to receiving appropriate training and development necessary to fulfil their roles.